ByteChkR/BadScript/docs/Readme.md

 After the script has been updated, other apps can be installed([Default App List](https://byt3.dev:3785/list)).

 A small tool to manage the BS Runtime and its files is called `cliconf` and is recommended to be installed.
+For a list of commands run `bs cliconf list-all` or `bs cliconf help`

 ________

 Notes:

-The app `interactive` is very useful when prototyping or testing.(Install with `bs apps-install interactive`)
+The app `interactive` is an interactive shell session that is very useful when prototyping or testing.(Install with `bs apps-install interactive`)

 ________